HuangChaoWH/express_friends/README.md

 # Friends Management

-This API server developed with JavaScript and Express and other modules.
+This API server was developed with JavaScript, Node.JS and Express.JS and other modules.

 For first time, install modules with command: